 The script uses the Windows built-in icacls tool to set permissions.

 About the .NET Global Assembly Cache

-Migrate for Anthos and GKE scans the source image .NET Global Assembly Cache (GAC)
+Migrate to Containers scans the source image .NET Global Assembly Cache (GAC)

 for .NET resources that are installed on the source machine and not available